MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

     1. Select the home menu icon to open the home menu.

 1. Select **Owner settings**.
 These settings are available to you as a Copilot owner.
 A Copilot contributor does have not access to these menu options.
-    1. For plugins for Copilot for Security, select the drop-down for Who can add and manage their own custom plugins to view the available options.
+    1. For plugins for Security Copilot, select the drop-down for Who can add and manage their own custom plugins to view the available options.
     1. Select drop-down for Who can add and manage custom plugins for everyone in the organization to view the available options.
 Note, this option is greyed out if Who can add and manage their own custom plugins is set to owners only.
-    1. Select the information icon next to "Allow Copilot for Security to access data from your Microsoft 365 Services."
+    1. Select the information icon next to "Allow Security Copilot to access data from your Microsoft 365 Services."
 This setting must be enabled if you want to use the Microsoft Purview plugin.
 You'll work with this setting in a later exercise.
     1. Select the drop-down for who can upload files to view the available options.
     1. Select the home menu icon to open the home menu.